anandijain/learning/random/school/quotes.md

     * Marx 35: A commodity is, in the first place, an object outside us, a thing that by its properties satisfies human wants of some sort or another.
 	* 35: To discover the various uses of things is the work of history.
     * Marx 36: When treating of use-value, we always assume to be dealing with definite quantities, such as dozens of watches, yards of linen, or tons of iron.
+	* Marx 36: Use-values become a reality only by use or consumption: they also constitute the substance of all wealth, whatever may be the social form of that wealth.
+In the form of society we are about to consider, they are, in addition, the material depositories of ex- change-value.
+Exchange-value, at first sight, presents itself as a quantita- tive relation, as the proportion in which values in use of one sort are exchanged for those of another sort, 3 a relation constantly changing with time and place.
 	* 38: but as exchange-values they are merely different quantities, and consequently do not contain an atom of use-value, note: quantities of exchange is separate
     * Marx 39: The labour, however, that forms the substance of value,